Ride Sharing Services and Insurance

-These ride sharing services are not only giving traditional cab drivers a run for their money but they are causing concerns about the regulation of these services.
-Regulated taxi services have rules in place to designate policies for charging fares, resolving complaints and insurance coverage.
+These ride sharing services are not only giving traditional cab drivers a run for their money, but are causing concerns about the regulation of these services.
+Regulated taxi services have rules in place to designate policies for charging fares, resolving complaints, and insurance coverage.
 These services are not regulated like traditional taxis.
-Traditional cabs are generally required to carry insurance to protect against liability that could arise from motor vehicle accident injuries that involve passengers, pedestrians and people in other vehicles.
+Traditional cabs are generally required to carry insurance to protect against liability that could arise from motor vehicle accident injuries that involve passengers, pedestrians, and people in other vehicles.